 Watch a recap video from a previous Texas Science Olympiad on YouTube:

 Each competing school is permitted one team of 15 students who will compete in Division B (grades 6-9) or Division C (grades 9-12).
 During the course of the two-day competition, students will display their skills in a variety of ways, such as constructing longest-flying gliders, the most efficient boom and battery-powered cars, launching indoor bottle rockets, detecting diseases, and discerning potions and poisons.

-“Science Olympiad is an incredible tool for teaching science and engineering,” said Dr. Nancy Magnussen, director of the Texas A&M College of Science Educational Outreach and Women’s Programs Office and state director for the Texas Science Olympiad.
+“Science Olympiad is an incredible tool for teaching science and engineering,” said Dr. Nancy Magnussen, a member of the Texas A&M College of Science Educational Outreach and Women’s Programs Office and state director for the Texas Science Olympiad.
 “It’s a great opportunity for these students to not only showcase their knowledge of science in a fun, competitive environment, but also to work together as a team toward a common goal.

 “Across Texas, this is a huge event that so many students look forward to each year.
 But what we, as well as the students and their teachers, love about it is that it allows participation by all types of students — those who are academically gifted as well as those who are master builders and craftsmen.
 They all get the chance to show off their knowledge and skills, because the emphasis is placed on active, hands-on group participation.”

 In addition to local coordinators from across the Brazos Valley, nearly 200 Texas A&M and Blinn College faculty, staff and students will be on hand to set up and judge the competition’s 56 events, which feature 23 national as well as five Texas events per division.
 As in previous years, organizers and judges from NASA as well as business and industrial representatives from both the Houston and Austin communities also are volunteering their services and expertise.